embercc/crossbow_r0/README.md

 ## 3D model link
 https://a360.co/3b0XKa3
+This is for preview.
+The f3d file will be free to download when the design is completed.

 ## One more thing
 The whole project is overkilled for daily use, but is just good enough as my testing platform.

+## Two more thing
+I am not planning to build a BOM, *someone can count bolts and nuts by themself*.